GlenCrawford/tensorflow_number_recognition/README.md

 Adapted from [this tutorial by Ellie Birbeck](https://www.digitalocean.com/community/tutorials/how-to-build-a-neural-network-to-recognize-handwritten-digits-with-tensorflow), updated for later Tensorflow versions and with documentation inlined as comments.

+Note that this uses Tensorflow 1.14, not 2.

 ## Setup

 ### Setting up Python on a Mac